York County Hospital

 newspapers to concert tickets, gramophone records and car rides.

 By May 1919, the County Hospital had treated over 2000 military patients.
 As the hospital slowly returned to its peace-time operations, the wards built for the soldiers were converted into new treatment spaces.
 One space formed an orthopaedic department for discharged servicemen and other patients who required ongoing therapy.
-The continuing treatment of veterans was something at the forefront of the minds of those running the hospital, succinctly displayed in this quite from their annual report (BIA YCH 1/2/9):
+The continuing treatment of veterans was something at the forefront of the minds of those running the hospital, succinctly displayed in this quote from their annual report (BIA YCH 1/2/9):

 "It is, of course, essential that those who have been disabled or broken in health in the service of the Country should receive the best possible treatment, and it seems obvious that such treatment is not most readily available at the general hospitals...Pending the satisfactory arrangement of conditions, the Committee, with the complete agreement of the Medical Staff have decided that the full resources of the Hospital shall be placed at the disposal of all discharged men who are recommended for treatment."